← All Neighbourhood Guides

 Islington Village: subway walkable, village retail.
 Markland Wood: larger lots, golf course character, quieter streets.

-A higher-walkability Etobicoke option further east on Bloor Street.
-Bloor West Village has one of Toronto's strongest neighbourhood retail strips, better transit (Jane Station, Runnymede Station), and a dense community character.
+A higher-walkability option further east on Bloor Street.
+Bloor West Village has one of Toronto's strongest neighbourhood retail strips, better transit (Jane and Runnymede Stations on Line 2), and a dense community character.
 Prices range from $1.5M to $3M+ for detached.
 Buyers choosing between Bloor West and Markland Wood are trading walkability and transit for lot size and quiet.

 Bloor West Village: walkability, retail, transit.
 Markland Wood: larger lots, golf setting, suburban quiet.